Hutchison wins European court fight against UK tax bill

-LONDON, April 1 Hutchison Whampoa has won a legal battle that will allow it to offset losses at its UK mobile phone business against profits from other British subsidiaries, setting a precedent that could allow other groups to cut their tax bills.
+LONDON Hutchison Whampoa 0013.HK has won a legal battle that will allow it to offset losses at its UK mobile phone business against profits from other British subsidiaries, setting a precedent that could allow other groups to cut their tax bills.

 A European Court of Justice (ECJ) ruling on Tuesday held that British regulations covering "group relief" - the right to share losses between affiliated companies for tax purposes - were overly restrictive and broke European Union rules on the freedom of companies to do business across the bloc.